(A collaboration between Student Careers and Skills and The Library)

 - Been introduced to the idea of a literary agent and discussed where one might to useful to you.

 Julie Robinson, Scholarly Communications Manager, The Library

-Further workshops in the Planning your Publication Strategy Series 2018/9:
+Workshops in the Planning your Publication Strategy Series 2018/9 that have already run:

 Organisational Development Consultant, Research Active Staff, Organisational Development